Parado-xy/SonicPages/README.md

 # Sonic Pages

 Sonic Pages is a web-based application that allows users to upload PDF documents and convert them into audio.
 The app provides a smooth, user-friendly interface with options to select different voices, navigate through pages, and toggle auto-flipping for a seamless listening experience.
+It is also a Progressive Web Application (PWA) With complete offline capability and can be installed on mobile due to the presence of a manifest.json file.

 ## Features